 The Florida Public Service Commission is committed to making sure that Florida's consumers receive some of their most essential services -- electric, natural gas, telephone, water, and wastewater -- in a safe, affordable, and reliable manner.
 In doing so, the PSC exercises regulatory authority over utilities in one or more of three key areas: rate base/economic regulation; competitive market oversight; and monitoring of safety, reliability, and service issues.

 Who Does the PSC Regulate?

-During 2014, the PSC regulated five investor-owned electric companies, seven investor-owned natural gas utilities, and 149 investor-owned water and/or wastewater utilities.
+During 2017, the PSC regulated five investor-owned electric companies, eight investor-owned natural gas utilities, and 131 investor-owned water and/or wastewater utilities.

-While the PSC does not fully regulate publicly owned municipal or cooperative electric utilities, the Commission does have jurisdiction, with regard to rate structure, territorial boundaries, bulk power supply operations and planning, over 34 municipally owned electric systems and 18 rural electric cooperatives.
-The PSC has jurisdiction, with regard to territorial boundaries and safety, over 28 municipally owned natural gas utilities and also exercises safety authority over all electric and natural gas systems operating in the state.
+While the PSC does not fully regulate publicly owned municipal or cooperative electric utilities, the Commission does have jurisdiction, with regard to rate structure, territorial boundaries, bulk power supply operations and planning, over 35 municipally owned electric systems and 18 rural electric cooperatives.
+The PSC has jurisdiction, with regard to territorial boundaries and safety, over 27 municipally owned natural gas utilities and 4 gas districts.
+In addition, the Commission exercises safety authority over all electric and natural gas systems operating in the state.
 For information on services the PSC does and does not regulate, see our brochure entitled When to Call the PSC.

 How Are Your Rates Set?